Want to help your students master making 10? Check out these engaging fall activities designed to help your students explore adding to 10.

-- If they land on a space that does not equal 10, they remove a block.
+- Or, if they land on a space that does not equal 10, they remove a block.

 - If they land on a picture, they do nothing.

-- If they run out of blocks they must start back at the beginning with two blocks.
+- And, if they run out of blocks they must start back at the beginning with two blocks.